milgra/tutorials/clojure-by-examples.md

 ## Prerequisites

-Download clojure to your platform and start it in a terminal by typing ```clojure```.
-It starts up the clojure REPL, the read-eval-print loop, an interactive environment where we can practice clojure.
-Press CTRL+D to cancel the actual expression, press ENTER to evaluate it.
+Download [clojure](https://clojure.org/guides/getting_started) and [leiningen](https://leiningen.org/) to your platform and start a leiningen repl in a terminal by typing ```lein repl```.
+There are a lot of REPL's for clojure but leiningen's repl supports multi-line editing out of the box so we will go with this.
+REPL stands for "read-eval-print-loop", an interactive environment where we can practice clojure.
+Press CTRL+D to cancel the actual expression, press ENTER to evaluate it, press CTRL+ENTER or SHIFT+ENTER to start a new line without evaluation.

 ## Basics